Ro0628/ro0628.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+An experienced software engineer with proficiencies in application development and business intelligence seeking to  transition into a Data Scientist position.
+Strong passion to solve real-world business challenges using data analytic skills such as data wrangling, machine learning, exploratory analysis, data  visualization and statistical programming .
+Highly motivated individual who is always learning, able to work with tight deadlines, can communicate effectively and  thrives in team environments.